The-Last-Cookie/python-utilities/README.md

 image-resizer.py
 ```

-Resizes an image (or several) to a specific size while keeping its aspect ratio (and also reduces file size a bit).
+Scales down an image (or several) to a specific size while keeping its aspect ratio (and also reduces file size a bit).

 *Notice: This requires [Pillow](https://python-pillow.org/).*

+## Image cropper

+Crop an image on specific coordinates

+## webp

+webp to jpg or gif converter

+as UI with tkinter?

+## wiki-search

+osu-wiki-search v2

+bash script here?

 ## Wrapper for youtube-dl